Securing PHP Applications: The Input Checklist

 While this checklist covers fundamental security practices, complex applications may have subtle vulnerabilities that are difficult to identify without specialist knowledge.
 If your application handles sensitive data, processes payments, or serves a significant number of users, a professional security review can identify issues that automated tools miss.

 Regular security audits, penetration testing, and code reviews help maintain a strong security posture over time.
 Security is not a one-time configuration but an ongoing process of monitoring, updating, and improving your application's defences.
+Even well-written applications can contain logical flaws that require human review to discover.

 If you need help reviewing your PHP application's security setup, prepare details about your application structure, hosting environment, and any specific concerns before getting in touch.